icy/bash-coding-style/README.md

 Deprecated on July 7th 2021 (cf.: https://github.com/icy/bash-coding-style/issues/10).

 To migrate existing code, you may need to list all variables that followed the deprecated convention.
-Here is an example `grep` command:
+Here is an simple `grep` command:

 ```
 $ grep -RhEoe '(\$_\w+)|(\$\{_[^}]+\})' . | sort -u